Tuna el-Gebel: Tomb and chapel of Isadora

 Isadora was a wealthy and beautiful young woman living in Hermopolis during the time when the Roman emperor Antoninus Pius (AD 138–161) ruled over Ægyptus.
-She fell in love with a young soldier from Antinoöpolis (current Sheikh ‘Ibada), and they wanted to get married.
-However, her father refused, so the young couple decided to elope.
+She fell in love with a young soldier from Antinoöpolis (current Sheikh ‘Ibada), a love her father disapproved of, and so the two decided to elope.
 Unfortunately, Isadora drowned while crossing the Nile.
-Her body was mummified, and her father built an elaborate tomb for her, featuring a poem of ten lines inscribed in Greek elegiac couplets.
-At some time after her death, a cult developed around her tomb.
+Her body was mummified, and her father, overtaken by grief, built an elaborate tomb in her honor; featuring a poem of ten lines inscribed in Greek elegiac couplets.
+A cult was established around her tomb.
 Isadora's mummified remains are still present, encased in glass, in her mausoleum – a prominent building at Tuna el-Gebel.

 Recent discoveries

 In February 2019, fifty mummy collections wrapped in linen, stone coffins or wooden sarcophagi dated back to the Ptolemaic Kingdom were discovered by Egyptian archaeologists in the Tuna El-Gebel site in Minya.
 Twelve of the graves in four burial chambers 9 m (30 ft) deep, belonged to children.
 One of the remains was the partly uncovered skull enclosed in linen.

-Egypt’s Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Djehuty (Thoth) in January, 2020.
-Archaeological mission headed by Mustafa Waziri reported that twenty sarcophagi and coffins of various shapes and sizes, including five anthropoid sarcophagi made of limestone and carved with hieroglyphic texts, as well as sixteen tombs and five well-preserved wooden coffins were unearthed by their team.
+Egypt’s Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Djehuty (Thoth) in January 2020.
+An archaeological mission headed by Mustafa Waziri reported that twenty sarcophagi and coffins of various shapes and sizes, including five anthropoid sarcophagi made of limestone and carved with hieroglyphic texts, as well as sixteen tombs and five well-preserved wooden coffins were unearthed by their team.